Edy940/Edy940/README.md

 # Hi, I'm Ed Wander Silva!
-📖 I am a student of systems analysis and development, at Universade Nove de Julho - UNINOVE, located in São Paulo, Brazil.
+📖 I am an MBA student in data science at the University of São Paulo - USP, located in São Paulo, Brazil..

 📚 Have PHP as my favorite and "dominant" language and knowledge of Asp.net, but I also have a certain domain with C#, SQLServer, HTML / CSS and Javascript.